OpenCHAMI/deployment-recipes/lanl/docker-compose/README.md

 - `ochami-services-noauth.yml`: Like `ochami-services.yml`, but runs SMD and BSS
   with JWT authentication disabled.
 This file can be run independently of or alongside `ochami-services.yml`.
-- `ochami-hurl-tests.yaml`: Runs integration tests using Hurl against the authentication-enabled BSS and SMD in `ochami-services.yml`.
+- `ochami-hurl-tests.yml`: Runs integration tests using Hurl against the authentication-enabled BSS and SMD in `ochami-services.yml`.
 - `ochami-hurl-tests-noauth.yml`: Runs integration tests using Hurl against the authentication-disabled BSS and SMD in `ochami-services-noauth.yml`.
 - `ochami-krakend-ce.yml`: Runs the Krakend-CE API gateway for SMD and BSS.
 - `hydra.yml`: Runs the Hydra OAuth2/OIDC server used for authentication-enabled BSS and SMD.
+This file is a dependency of `ochami-services.yml`.

 ## Running Deployments